 Mesh Current Analysis Method is used to analyze and solve the electrical network having various sources or the circuit consisting of several meshes or loop with a voltage or current sources.
-It is also known as Loop Current Method.
+It is also known as the Loop Current Method.

 In any closed circuit, the net voltage applied is equal to the sum of the product of current and resistance or in another word in any closed circuit, the sum of the voltage rise is equal to the sum of voltage drop, in the direction of current flow.